iheartmedia-matt/untangled-angular-seed/README.md

 as you see fit.
 You can clone it, fork it, do whatever you want with it.
 If you use it as part of a tutorial or course, though, I'd be grateful if you could provide a link to Untangled.io :)

-Any questions or queries, feel free to send them to mike . evans at untangled . io.